-BG or GAT traps will be used to identify the presence or absence of Aedes aegypti or Aedes albopictus at priority 1 and 3 premises above.
+BG or GAT traps may be used to identify the presence or absence of Aedes aegypti or Aedes albopictus at priority 1, 2 and 3 premises above.
+Also live adult collections.

 Traps are placed at the premises and left for a specified amount of time.
 Traps are then collected and the species of mosquitoes caught identified.
+Residents are requested to collect adult mosquitoes place them in a jar and put into their freezer which then can be collected for identification purposes.